aleph2c/miros/docs/_sources/cellular_automata.rst.txt

 A 2D cellular automata exists on a 2D grid of cells; like graphing paper, and it is governed by a simple set of rules.
 How you color in a square is dependent upon the coloring of the three squares above it.
-If we decided to only use black and white coloring, a square's color would be dependent upon eight different permutations of the three squares above it.
+If we decided only to use black and white coloring, a square's color would be dependent upon eight different permutations of the three squares above it.
 The governing rules of a 2D cellular automata could be described by drawing out these eight pictures.

 But before we begin to fill in our drawings we would have to decide how to start them.
-Typically you color the middle square of the top line on your graphing paper black, then begin coloring the squares of the second line using the rules.
+Typically you color the middle square of the top line on your graphing paper black, then begin painting the squares of the second line using the rules.
-Of course you don't have to do this, you can start however you like.
+Of course, you don't have to do this, you can start however you like.
 But how you start is called the initial condition, and as you will see, the initial conditions have a huge effect on the overall emergent pattern of your drawing.

-In 1983 Stephen Wolfram discovered a 2D cellular automata which created patterns that look like the shell of the conus textile snail.
+In 1983 Stephen Wolfram discovered a 2D cellular automata which created patterns that look like the shell of the Conus Textile snail.
 He called this program, `Rule 30 <https://en.wikipedia.org/wiki/Rule_30>`_.

 Let's explore how to make a Rule 30, 2D cellular automata, by looking at the